 These pages should always include an image of the attorney, but they shouldn't include a lot of extra visual information.
 This confuses the eye.
 When potential clients click through, their eyes should be able to find relevant information very quickly.
 Negative space is your friend.
 It helps to separate different sections and pieces of information.
 Don't feel like you have to fill up every inch of the screen.
 When you click through, your eye should land on separate, distinct sections that each communicate the most important information a client would be seeking.

-Finally, don't be afraid to use a professional web design agency.
+Don't be afraid to use a professional web design agency.
 Make sure they're experienced in law firm website design specifically.
 Ask to see what they've designed for others and whether you like it.
 This is one of the best investments you can make.
 When people need someone experienced in the law, they turn to you because you're an expert in the law.
-When law firms need someone experienced in web design, they turn to an agency that's an expert in law firm website design.